 Thus, near the end of my Natural Bridges trip, I set out for a solo hike into an isolated area of the Grapevine Mountains.
 It was Friday morning, November 15, 2013.
 After a challenging morning of hiking, I was able to reach the canyon that we were targeting.
 A short time later, the canyon started to narrow down quickly.
 The sunlight above the canyon was creating a fiery red and yellow glow on the walls of the narrows.
 The canyon was already amazing.
 And then I walked around a corner and was literally stunned beyond belief.
 In front of me stood one of the most colorful and beautiful major natural bridges that I had ever seen.
 It's hard to put into words what that moment felt like inside.
 It was the best moment that I have ever had in Death Valley in all my years of hiking there.
 I just stood there for several minutes, staring at the new bridge in disbelief.
 When I finally accepted that I had just co-discovered a brand new major natural bridge, I walked forward to take a closer look.
 The new bridge was red in color and it was a complete canyon span.
 It was a very thick bridge that crossed quite high above.
 The design seemed to contain elements of both Crescent Bridge and Moonlight Bridge, which are also found in the Grapevine Mountains.
 Yet, the bridge had a unique character all to itself.
 And the setting of the bridge within the red and yellow canyon narrows was simply spectacular.
 Beyond the bridge were more beautiful narrows and a side slot which contained the tightest passable narrows I have ever found in the park.

 Upon returning home, I spent six weeks thinking up potential names for Death Valley's newest natural bridge.
 I wanted the name to include something related to both the bridge itself and the area that it was found in.
 My list of possibilities ended up having about 30 names on it.
 I was able to narrow that down to my 5 favorites.
 I then passed the list on to Kauri, who had also accomplished the hike and found the bridge, and asked her to make the final decision on which name to choose.
 She liked all of the names but chose her favorite, which turned out to be Sunlight Bridge.
 Sunlight Bridge is a very fitting name for several reasons.
 First, the sunlight which shines into the canyon and onto the bridge creates an amazing setting around the bridge.
 Second, the name provides a connection to Moonlight Bridge (Moonlight & Sunlight).
 While Moonlight Bridge is pale in color just like the moon, Sunlight Bridge is bright in color just like the sun.
 We hope that you like the name that we have chosen as much as we do.
-We are leaving the location of Sunlight Bridge Canyon unpublished at this time.
+We are leaving the location of Sunlight Canyon unpublished at this time.
 Reaching Sunlight Bridge requires the bypass of a fairly challenging 40 foot dry fall.
 The bypass itself is a difficult undertaking.
-Thus, in the interest of visitor safety, experienced hikers will need to figure out where Sunlight Bridge Canyon is on their own.
+Thus, in the interest of visitor safety, experienced hikers will need to figure out where Sunlight Canyon is on their own.
 It's somewhere in the Grapevine Mountains, but it is a lot more challenging to find than Tunnel Bridge or Crescent Bridge.
 For those who can find it, Sunlight Bridge is best visited in the late morning or early afternoon when the sun has the most impact.
 And that brings to an end the report on my biggest lifetime discovery in Death Valley, which is a great honor to share along with Kauri and her family.
 It had been my dream to find a new natural bridge in the park and that dream came true.
-To read Kauri's report of discovering Sunlight Bridge, click here.
+To read Kauri's account of discovering Sunlight Bridge, click here.
+On November 19, 2017, I returned to Sunlight Canyon and Sunlight Bridge for the first time in four years to show Death Valley Superintendent Mike Reynolds our discovery.
+Click here to watch a video of Sunlight Canyon that I filmed on that day.

 Many more photographs taken during our visit are available for viewing for this destination.
 To see all of them, choose one of the two options presented below.
 The two options are Slideshow viewing and Trip Report viewing.
 The Slideshow option allows for viewing larger images with an autoplay option and a full screen option (available on most browsers).
 This option works very well for large computer screens and tablets.
 The Trip Report option allows for viewing smaller pictures in a standard scroll-down format and enlarging of any panoramic photos taken during our visit.
 Click on the option of your choice to view all of our photos from this destination.
 The Slideshow format opens in a new browser window and the Trip Report format uses the same browser window for viewing.